columbia/egalito-artefact/README.txt

   - Main Egalito shadow stack exercise
   - (includes separate copy of Egalito in egalito-shadow-stack-app/egalito)

-We suggest running the shell demos (chunkhierarchy and shell) as described in ~/scripts/README-{chunkhierarchy,shell}.txt first.
+We suggest running the usrbin demo (try test-a.sh), then the shell demos (chunkhierarchy and shell).
 Then, proceed to ~/egalito-shadow-stack-app (see its README.txt) when you are ready to start the exercise.

 Egalito's website is https://egalito.org/ and its source may be found at https://github.com/columbia/egalito.
 Egalito is distributed under a GPL v3